jotasprout/jaysproutDotNET/README.md

 # jaysproutDotNET

-Web hosting for all .NET related projects.
+Web portfolio for all .NET related projects

+Currently in Progress:

+- Creating app for force diagrams and a SQL Join tutorial